Bordallo was the representative from Guam and was a Democrat. She served from 2003 to 2018.

-Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Bordallo can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Bordallo can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 In 2017 Bardallo was investigated for receiving profit from a foreign government; excess gifts; use of official funds for personal travel; and using congressional staff for personal services.
 The House Committee on Ethics recommended further review.

 Read our 2018 Report Card for Bordallo.

 Bordallo is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Bordallo has sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
+The chart is based on the bills Bordallo sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
 See full analysis methodology.